SuriyaG09/Image-Captioning-with-CNN-LSTM-Model/README.md

 Compatibility with popular deep learning frameworks -- TensorFlow .
 Demo notebooks and example code to facilitate understanding and usage.
 Dataset:
-The model can be trained and evaluated using standard image captioning datasets such as MSCOCO or Flickr30k.
+The model can be trained and evaluated using standard image captioning datasets such as Flicker8k, MSCOCO and Flickr30k with proper hardware support.

 Dependencies: